onap/doc/docs/release/index.rst

 Project specific details are in the :ref:`release notes<doc-releaserepos>` for each project.

+**Please note that this version is no longer supported in terms of security bug fixes.
+It means that community is not going to backport any security improvements introduced in master nor fix any reported vulnerabilities.
+Please upgrade to newer release.**

 Licenses
 ========
 ONAP Source Code is licensed under the `Apache Version 2 License